HomeEditor's PickCompliance In The Cloud: Why IAM Is Critical

 A.5.17 Authentication information

-Management of user secrets should be done carefully by encrypting them in transit and using industry-recommended algorithms to protect them.
+User secrets should be managed carefully by encrypting them in transit and using industry-recommended algorithms to protect them.

 Moreover, password policies cannot be neglected; passwords should have a minimum length of 14 characters and should include the following: